romland/xorzee/README.md

 ## Quick do's
-- a few default signals:
-	- play a sound
-	- mail an address
 - add "signalSecret" setting (used primarily for 'fetch') -- used so that signals cannot be (as) easily spoofed
-- be able to ignore motion processing (just use as 'real time' streamer)
+- be able to ignore motion processing (ie. just use as 'real time' streamer)
 - rename all config options to use camelCase
 - Need better name: call it Aufero?
 - make a '... | bash' script (host on github)